Yajiit/Homework04/README.md

 ## USAGE

 [Link to Trivia Start Page](https://yajiit.github.io/Homework04--JS-Trivia/index.html) To begin click the "Start Quiz" button.
-You will have a 120 second time to answer 10 seconds.
+You will have a 120 second time to answer 10 trivia questions.
+The questions are all multiple choice and some may have more than one correct answer.
 The quiz can only proceed on correct answers.
 Wrong guesses will result in a -10 second penalty to the timer.

 ## FEATURES

--High score page to track previous attempts
+- High score page to track previous attempts
--Some Questions may have multiple correct answers -Timer turns red during final 10 seconds
+- Some Questions may have multiple correct answers
+- Timer turns red during final 10 seconds

 ## SCREENSHOT